 The original first-order Fresnel lens is reinstalled.

-Congress sets the average rate of pay for the Keeper at $600 a year.
+Congress sets the average rate of pay for the Keeper at $600 a year (about $9,700 in 2012 dollars).
 This wage does not change for the next 50 years.

 The new keeper's quarters is completed.
 It eventually housed two assistant keepers and their families.
 (This is the present Keeper's Quarters Museum.)